maja-burrack/maja-burrack.github.io/_posts/2024-07-02-pyspark-ts-cross-validator.md

 4. `disableExpandingWindow`: This boolean parameter allows you to disable expanding windows, thus enabling rolling windows instead.

 In addition to introducing these new parameters, I have also defined *setting* and *getting* methods for all of them, which I find useful.
-Finally, I have defined a `_kFold` method to override the one in the standard `CrossValidator`.
+Finally, I have defined a `_kFold` method to override the one in the standard `CrossValidator`. -->

 # Conclusion
 That's it!
-You can replace your `CrossValidator` with the `tsCrossValidator` instead and fit your pipelines and tune your hyperparamters like you usually would.
+You can replace your `CrossValidator` with the `tsCrossValidator` instead and fit your pipelines and tune your hyperparameters like you usually would.

 # Further reading
 I found the following particularly helpful:
 - [How to Backtest Machine Learning Models for Time Series Forecasting](https://machinelearningmastery.com/backtest-machine-learning-models-time-series-forecasting/) (last visited 2024-01-14)